curability4apish/IsaacHash/README.md

 ![image](https://github.com/user-attachments/assets/235e864a-25a7-461d-a10c-869156baaaf7)

 There're two input bars.
 One is `mainKey`, and another is `siteKey`.
 For example, if you want to generate/retrieve your Facebook password, you should enter correct `mainKey` and `siteKey` that align with your registration setup.
-Those keys can be either memorable or you can log them elsewhere physically or digitally secure.
+Those keys can be either mnemonic or you can log them elsewhere physically or digitally secure.